nicolem321/cosi-101a-repo/HW5/report.md

 * Model Evaluation

-In this section, the running of the model in the previous section is evaluated using certain metrics including the accuracy score, the recall score, and the f1 score.
+In this section, I pick which distance metric is best for our dataset by evaluating each run on the default settings save their distance metric.
+Each trial is evaluated using certain metrics including the accuracy score, the recall score, and the f1 score.
 Using scikitlearn's `confusion_matrix` and `classification_report` methods, I am able to generate a helpful and informative report of the models performance.
+The three metrics I tried were: `manhattan` (city block), `minkowski` (cosine), and `euclidean`.
+Based on the metrics produced, the city-block distance metric worked best, achieving a 94% across the board, on average 1-2% higher than the other metrics.

 * Picking The Right K